futtetennista/lambdawerk-backend-test/README.md

 ### Installation

-- [Docker](http://docker.com/) to have a sandboxed and reproduceable infrastructure
+- [Docker](http://docker.com/) to have a sandboxed and reproduceable infrastructure (tested on Version 17.09.0-ce-mac35 (19611) Channel: stable a98b7c1b7c)
-- [Stack](https://docs.haskellstack.org/) build tool to have a sandboxed and reproduceable Haskell environment and install all needed dependencies
+- [Stack](https://docs.haskellstack.org/) build tool to have a sandboxed and reproduceable Haskell environment and install all needed dependencies (tested on Version 1.5.1 x86_64 hpack-0.17.1)

 ### Configuration